beginning of content

 If you are well, your baby should be able to stay with you, if you follow mask and hygiene guidelines to protect your baby.

-If you are unwell, you might be moved to a part of the hospital that is treating other COVID-19 infected patients.
-Your baby will be looked after in the nursery, or at home with your partner or a suitable caregiver.
+If you are unwell, you might be moved to a part of the hospital that is treating other people with COVID-19.
+If you aren’t able to look after your baby yourself, your baby will be looked after in the nursery, or at home with your partner or a suitable caregiver.

 Should I still breastfeed if I have COVID-19?

-Breastfeeding is one of the best ways to protect your baby from a variety of illnesses.
+Breastfeeding is one of the best ways to protect your baby from many different illnesses, including COVID-19.

-If you do contract COVID-19 while you are still breastfeeding, there are a number of things you can do to prevent passing it on to your baby:
+If you catch COVID-19 while you are breastfeeding, you can reduce the chance of passing it on to your baby:

 Your doctor, midwife or child health nurse will be able to advise you of the best way to breastfeed your baby.